Your first two weeks

 To make this process as easy and stress-free as possible, we've answered some of the key questions new students ask when they get here.

 Orientation week is an exciting time to familiarise yourself with your campus, make new friends and set yourself up for the start of a busy year.
 With a week full of mini lectures, campus activities and free giveaways, you’ll have everything you need to start your university journey.
-A full schedule of orientation events will become available shortly.

 Make sure you get on campus for the start of Orientation week beginning on Monday 20 February in both Hamilton and Tauranga.
 Semester A classes will begin on Monday 27 February.
 Check your online timetable to see when your classes are.
 You can sign-up for tutorial times online, you'll find out how and when to do this at your first lecture.